douggilliland/R32V2020/Assembler/README.md

 # Assembler

+The assembler allows easy updates to the opcodes by reading the opcode table every time the assembler is run.

 ## Running
 ```bash
 python assembler.py <path to assembly file> <path to instruction output file> <path to data output file>